DiceNameIsMy/vut-itu/docs/Navrh.md

 - Documents viewing & uploading

 <div style="page-break-after: always;"></div>

 # 2. App proposal (Návrh)

 ### 2.1 GUI (Návrh GUI)
 #### 2.1.1 Albert's GUI
-- Wishlist screen
+- Wishlist screen TODO: Describe how that reflects user requirements
-- Route selection screen
+- Route selection screen TODO: Describe how that reflects user requirements
+- TODO: Add a screenshot from Figma
 #### 2.1.2  Nadzeya's GUI
-- Main screen
+- Main screen TODO: Describe how that reflects user requirements
+- TODO: Add a screenshot from Figma
 #### 2.1.3 Nurdaulet's GUI
-- Onboarding
-- Documents viewing & uploading
+- Onboarding: Simplify the first-time experience to get something useful from the app ASAP.
+- Documents viewing & uploading: Useful during the trip, because they won't need to look for relevan documents in several apps, but instead will have everything in one place.
+- TODO: Add a screenshot from Figma
 ### 2.2 Tech stack choice (Výběr technologií)
 The following sections detail our choices for the platform and framework, along with the reasoning behind each decision.
 #### 2.2.1 Chosen FE Platform
 We have decided to make a mobile application.
-Our users are always carrying their phones with them (everyone do).
-Since we provide **offline navigation**, storing of tickets, passes, mobile platform fits best for our use case.
+Our users are always carrying their phones with them (almost everyone does nowadays).
+Since we provide **offline navigation** and storing of tickets, passes, mobile platform fits best for our use case.
 #### 2.2.2 Chosen FE Framework
 We have chosen Flutter as out mobile framework, since it is the best fit for our application.
 When considering the choice of technology stack, we've been considering **Time To Market**, being how fast an application can be built & released, **performance**, since displaying a customized map is a moderatly intensive task. **We did not care about the application size**, since it's safe to say that these days most phones can easily allocate ~100 MB of storage.
 Here's a table of comparison: